chrisma-2025/RapidOCR-OpenVINO/README.md

 [简体中文](./docs/README_zh.md) | English
 </div>

+### About this Fork
+Add GPU device option for OpenVINO inference

 ### 📝 Introduction

 Introducing the foremost multi-platform, multi-lingual OCR tool that boasts unparalleled speed, expansive support, and complete openness.
 This exceptional software is entirely free and renowned for facilitating swift offline deployments.